-- The term of a community mining licence reserve area is for a period not exceeding 5 years, as specified in the notice under Section 56(1), which term commences on the date of publication of the notice. - (2) The term of a community mining licence reserve area cannot be extended, however, in anticipation of the expiry of the term of a reserve area, the Council of Elders with jurisdiction over the area may lodge a new proposal with the Advisory Council under Section 54(1) for a community mining licence reserve area covering some or all of the land over which that reserve area was established.
+- (1) The term of a community mining licence reserve area is for a period not exceeding 5 years, as specified in the notice under Section 56(1), which term commences on the date of publication of the notice. - (2) The term of a community mining licence reserve area cannot be extended, however, in anticipation of the expiry of the term of a reserve area, the community government in whose community government area the reserve area is located may lodge a new proposal with the Advisory Council under Section 54(1) for a community mining licence reserve area covering some or all of the land over which that reserve area was established.